eider-rpc/eider-doc/protocol.rst

 .. describe:: params

     An array of arguments to pass to the method.
+May be not present if there are no arguments.

 Response